IDAES/RegComp/README.md

 -Additional regression methods - in the same framework as the current methods (based on the scikit-learn framework).

 Any and all contributions are welcome.
-## Paper
+## Paper & Acknowledgement

 For a quick overview on the state-of-the art methods for linear regression, please see the following [paper](https://www.e-publications.org/ims/submission/STS/user/submissionFile/46450?confirm=fccc7ad1).
+This work was conducted as part of the Institute for the Design of Advanced Energy Systems (IDAES) with funding from the Office of Fossil Energy, Cross-Cutting Research, U.S. Department of Energy.